NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

 "I don't believe flat is the new up," Mohn told staffers that fall.
 "Some people do."

-Mohn stressed the primacy of news to what NPR offers, and sought to give the network the resources it needed to cover an ever-expanding range of topics.
+Mohn stressed the primacy of news to what NPR offers and sought to give the network the resources it needed to cover an ever-expanding range of topics.
 He also put the network on sound financial footing for the first time in years: It had been in the red for five of the six preceding years.
 NPR has boasted surpluses every year since, with revenues from corporate sponsorship more than doubling in that time.

 "His five years is up and we're thrilled that he's going to be able to continue, although not in the same CEO capacity," Paul Haaga, chairman of NPR's board of directors, said in an interview.
 "He's leaving us in fabulous shape, financially and newswise."

-Haaga said the board had sought to convince Mohn to continue.
+Haaga said the board had sought to persuade Mohn to continue.
 "Nothing lasts forever," Haaga said.

-Audiences for NPR's news magazines are up more than 20 percent for listeners over the age of 12 from spring 2014, the last period before Mohn's appointment took effect, to this past spring, the most recent comparable stretch.
+Audiences for NPR's newsmagazines are up more than 20 percent for listeners over the age of 12 from spring 2014, the last period before Mohn's appointment took effect, to this past spring, the most recent comparable stretch.
 And NPR is the nation's leading podcast publisher, with 18.9 million distinct users streaming and downloading 165 million episodes each month, the network said, citing figures from Podtrac, an industry monitoring service.

 Mohn placed great emphasis on collaborative initiatives with member stations, for which station managers in interviews have expressed appreciation.
 One of his signature ventures involved to seeking to generate more awareness for the public radio system's programs, especially its mainstays, Morning Edition and All Things Considered.